Starring “Moody Shaboo”

-A time traveling teen with a talking Tesla shows up in present day California to steal a priceless crystal that will make her rich, but when her modern-day ancestors treat her like a queen, she discovers that family is more important than anything.
+A time traveling teen and her talking Tesla struggle to flee present day Texas with a priceless crystal that will make her rich, but when her modern-day ancestors treat her like a queen, she discovers that family is more important than anything.

 This fish-out-of-water comedy asks the question; What would you do to save your family?

 There’s no such thing as an ordinary day for Moody Shaboo.
 She’s a time-traveling teen who schemes to stay one step ahead of the evil Dr. Awful Kanawful.

 Flying to the moon, finding treasure, building robots, or visiting the Eiffel Tower in another century – Moody does it all with the support of her diverse family.